Allow related issues to be started/due on the same date.

 Restart your web server and you can choose the same start and enddates for following tasks.

-#2 Updated by Brian DeVries about 9 years ago
+#2 Updated by Brian DeVries over 9 years ago

 - File seq_issues_start_end_same_day.patch added